-Sales skills are not about coercing customers or manipulating others; it is about partnering to come to a mutually agreed-upon solution.
-This is true of successful leaders; they use sales skills to engage people to work effectively toward common goals.
-Leaders are selling themselves, their ideas, and their decisions all the time.
+Sales skills are not about coercing customers or manipulating others, but about partnering to come to a mutually agreed-upon solution.
+All leaders need sales skills to engage people to work effectively toward common goals.
+Leaders are always selling themselves, their ideas, and their decisions.

 - Asking good questions